Temperature sensitivity of a Thorium-229 solid-state nuclear clock

-This study achieves the first observation of isomeric shifts using coherent lasers interrogating nuclear transitions.
-We see a reduction of the absolute transition frequency and a decrease in electric quadrupole splittings when \textit{T} is increased, corresponding to a decrease in electronic charge density, EFG, and the asymmetry parameter at the position of the nucleus.
+We observe a \textit{T}-dependent isomeric shift of the nuclear transition.
+The unsplit transition frequency and electric quadrupole splittings both decrease as \textit{T} is increased, corresponding to a decrease in electronic charge density, EFG, and EFG asymmetry at the position of the nucleus.
 Upon heating, electron density is pulled away from the thorium nucleus from expansion of the positions of nuclei, likely via the highly electronegative fluoride anions in the crystal lattice and/or in charge compensation sites.
-A deeper understanding of the microscopic changes in the crystal should be carried out using density functional theory or other electronic structure methods using these measured values as a benchmark.
+These results can benchmark density functional theory coupled with molecular dynamics methods to understand the \textit{T}-dependent changes in crystal structure and their subsequent effect on electronic structure~\cite{Car1985}.
 Electronic structure calculations that precisely calculate the change in charge density could possibly be used in tandem with Eq.~\ref{eq:chemicalShift} to extract more precise nuclear parameters such as the change in the nuclear charge radius [$\Delta R/R$] between the ground and isomeric state.
-This study opens the door for coherent Mössbauer spectroscopy, allowing for studies of these electronic structure shifts in other thorium-containing systems~\cite{Gutlich2012}.
+This study shows that changes in the electronic structure of solids can be sensitively probed using tabletop Mössbauer spectroscopy~\cite{Gutlich2012}.